khadas/khadas_docs/source/vim3/HowToUseNpu.md

 -rw-rw-r-- 1 nick nick     1294 9月  20 15:16 vnn_pre_process.h
 ```

+{% note info Note %}
-*Note: You need to modify the model file path and other parameters in the scripts if you want to convert your model.*
+You need to modify the model file path and other parameters in the scripts if you want to convert your model.
+{% endnote %}

 They are just sample scripts to convert the model, for more information please refer to model conversion documentation`docs/en/Model_Transcoding and Running User Guide_V0.5.pdf`.